 In-Museum Offer Only: Receive an exclusive OSHOF T-Shirt with every $20 Donation

-The Aeneas Williams Award is awarded to the best defensive back in Historically Black Colleges and Universities Division I college football based on performance on the field, athletic ability and character.
+The Aeneas Williams Award is Presented by the Chickasaw Nation and awarded to the best defensive back in Historically Black Colleges and Universities Division I college football based on performance on the field, athletic ability and character.

 This award will serve as the first of its kind in HBCU history in honor of its namesake, Southern University walk-on and Pro Football Hall of Famer Aeneas Williams.
 The contribution of HBCUs to the landscape of college football and the NFL has forever left an impact on the game.
 HBCUs hold an incredibly rich athletic tradition, tied to the game of football, that continues to exemplify the culture of these schools for over the past century.

 New Orleans-raised Aeneas Williams was a junior walk-on defensive back at Southern University.
 The next year, Aeneas tied the NCAA Division I-AA single-season interception record.
 He was drafted in the third round of the 1991 draft by the Arizona Cardinals and became a St. Louis Ram in 2001.

 During a remarkable 14-year NFL career - that led to his induction into the NFL Hall of Fame, a Super Bowl appearance, eight Pro Bowls and four All-Pro selections - Aeneas had chances to help some of his teammates through some of life's rougher patches.
 These opportunities led Aeneas to the realization that unhappiness doesn't come from the things in our lives.
 It comes from things missing from our lives.